Autism spectrum disorder and sleep

 Sometimes sleep problems last for a long time in children with ASD.
 Other times they improve as children get older.

-Sometimes he wakes up too early and is unable to settle.
+Sometimes he wakes up too early and can’t settle.
 Because he needs reassurance, he wakes the household.

 – Parent of a child with ASD